rust-lang/rustup/README.md

 release channels, enabling you to easily switch between stable, beta, and nightly compilers and keep them updated.
 It makes cross-compiling simpler with binary builds of the standard library for common platforms.
-And it runs on all platforms Rust supports, especially Windows.
+And it runs on all platforms Rust supports, including Windows.

 [The Rust Programming Language]: https://www.rust-lang.org